A new report describes a number of ways local governments in North America have implemented sharing economy programmes. what can the UK learn?

 The sharing economy is currently overwhelmingly dominated by the affluent.
 The typical user earns over $60,000 in the UK and $100,000 in the US, and low-income people make up a small proportion of users.
 Despite this, the sharing economy has a three times greater impact on low-income communities.

 If some of the barriers preventing disadvantaged groups participating – like the need for a credit card, smartphone, or driver’s license – could be overcome then this could be even greater.
 Integrated into the fabric of local society, the sharing economy could relieve the demand on services, provide equitable access to assets and foster more connected communities.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.